Sugar

 Sucrose Production Process:

-Sucrose, derived from sugar cane, is a disaccharide made up of two monosaccharide units linked by a glycosidic bond and is the primary component of white sugar.
-An enzyme called sucrose synthase breaks down sucrose into fructose and glucose (invert sugars).
-Sucrose is produced through photosynthesis in the leaves and then transported to the stem.
-At the joint, a fungus feeds on the leaked sucrose, utilizing sucrose synthase for its consumption.
+Sucrose, derived from sugarcane, is a disaccharide composed of two monosaccharide units—glucose and fructose—linked by a glycosidic bond, and it is the primary component of white sugar.
+An enzyme called invertase (also known as sucrase) breaks down sucrose into glucose and fructose, collectively known as invert sugars.
+Sucrose is produced through photosynthesis in the leaves and then transported through the phloem to the stem for storage.

 Today